hollowstrawberry/Pac-Man-Bot/README.md

 ## Compiling Pac-Man Bot

-Should you want to maintain a custom fork of Pac-Man Bot, it's very simple.
+Should you want to maintain a custom fork of Pac-Man Bot, here are the main steps.

-First, you'll need to add the NuGet source for the Discord.Net library, for the project to use.
-An IDE such as Visual Studio would help you with this.
-The source link is https://www.myget.org/F/discord-net/api/v3/index.json
-&nbsp;
-To compile the bot, you'll need to install the [.NET Core SDK here](https://www.microsoft.com/net/download).
+To be able to compile the bot, you'll need to install the [.NET Core SDK here](https://www.microsoft.com/net/download).
 In Windows, Visual Studio should install it for you.

+Before compiling, you need to add the NuGet package of [the Discord.Net libary](https://www.nuget.org/packages/Discord.Net).
+If you're using an IDE like Visual Studio or Rider, you can add it through there.
+Otherwise, this command could work:

+    dotnet add package Discord.Net --version 2.1.1

-With .NET installed, you run a command such as this one:
+To compile, you use command such as this one:

     dotnet publish PacManBot.csproj --runtime %RUNTIME% --configuration Release --self-contained